 Many post turbinate surgery patients have had their lives ruined because air no longer goes to the sensors.

 Dr. Murray Grossman

-Dr. Evan Walgama, MD, also a board certified otolaryngologist in Los Angeles, echoes Slaughter’s point that use of a microdebrider for submucosal turbinate reduction seems to have produced the best clinical outcomes data, even compared directly with other techniques.
+Dr. Evan Walgama, MD, also a board-certified otolaryngologist in Los Angeles, echoes Slaughter’s point that the use of a microdebrider for submucosal turbinate reduction seems to have produced the best clinical outcomes data, even compared directly with other techniques.

 “Its effects may be the longest lasting and it may do the least damage to tissues,” says Dr. Walgama.
 But he also cautions that it depends on the surgeon.
 “Some surgeons may be better with other technologies,” he explains.
 “I do not use this technology exclusively as there are advantages to some of the other technologies that sometimes outweigh the small differences reported in clinical outcomes.”

 Slaughter says that when the microdeblider is used, the surgery is usually combined with a procedure called balloon sinuplasty (to correct any sinus issues) and long-term allergy management (typically with allergy drop therapy) to enhance the result.